Cherag-16/Cherag-16/README.md

 ### 💬 Quote I Believe In
 > "Code is like humor.
 When you have to explain it, it’s bad." – Cory House
-> 🌟 *"Code is like art — the more you refine it, the better it communicates."*
-> 🧩 *"Keep building, stay curious, and consistency will take you farther than motivation."*

 ---

-⭐️ *“Keep learning, keep building — consistency beats talent.”*
+⭐️ *"Keep building, stay curious, and consistency will take you farther than motivation."*

 ---